-Many people dread the idea of a root canal.
+Many patients dread the idea of a root canal.
 This dental procedure often evokes fear and anxiety.
 However, recognizing symptoms early could prevent further damage and complications.
-Here, we explore signs indicating you may need a root canal and why addressing them promptly is crucial.
+Here, we’ll check out some signs that you might need a root canal and explain why you should take care of them right away.

 Persistent Pain

 Persistent tooth pain is one of the most common signs.
-This pain may linger day and night, affecting your daily activities.
-It might worsen when you eat, apply pressure, or expose the tooth to extreme temperatures.
-Pain can also radiate to your jaw, face, or other teeth, making it difficult to pinpoint the exact source.
-This persistent discomfort indicates an infection or damage within the tooth’s pulp.
-Ignoring this pain can lead to severe complications, including abscesses or bone loss.
-It is crucial to consult a dentist when experiencing persistent pain.
+This pain can hang around all day and affect your daily activities because it’s distracting.
+It gets worse when you eat, apply pressure, or expose the tooth to hot or cold temperatures.
+Pain can also radiate to your jaw, face, or other teeth.

 Sensitivity to Temperature